-You can join Official Magnet Fishing Scotland who currently has Scheduled Monument Consent to magnet fish between Leamington Lift Bridge and Hermiston Aqueduct on the Union Canal in Edinburgh.
-In addition, the group are in the process of applying for further consents in both Glasgow and Inverness.
-You can join Official Magnet Fishing Scotland by emailing email@example.com or joining their Facebook group here.
+Official Magnet Fishing Scotland already has Scheduled Monument Consent from Historic Environment Scotland.
+This covers their members, so by joining you can take part in the activity as an individual or part of a group.
+Official Magnet Fishing Scotland currently has consent to magnet fish between Leamington Lift Bridge and Hermiston Aqueduct on the Union Canal.
+It’s also applying for consents to cover areas of the Forth & Clyde and Caledonian Canals.
+You can join Official Magnet Fishing Scotland by emailing firstname.lastname@example.org or joining their Facebook group here.

-You will also need to contact Scottish Canals and tell us where you would like to magnet fish.
-You can contact Scottish Canals at firstname.lastname@example.org.
+As well as getting Scheduled Monument Consent, you’ll also need to contact Scottish Canals, as the landowner, and tell us where you would like to magnet fish.
+You can contact us at firstname.lastname@example.org.